MicrosoftDocs/memdocs/memdocs/analytics/advanced-endpoint-analytics.md

 - **Device query** enables you to get near-real time access to data about the state and configuration of devices.
 For more information, see [Device query](../fundamentals/device-query.md).

--A **Battery health** report to gain visibility into hardware performance issues impacting user technology experience.
+- A **Battery health** report to gain visibility into hardware performance issues impacting user technology experience.
 For more information, see [Battery health](battery-health.md)

 Intune Advanced Analytics is automatically integrated into the existing base Endpoint analytics experience in the Intune admin center under **Reports** > **Endpoint analytics**.